pi314/iroiro/doc/iroiro.tui.md

-# warawara.tui
+# iroiro.tui

-This document describes the API set provided by `warawara.tui`.
+This document describes the API set provided by `iroiro.tui`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## `strwidth()`